 When Victor can’t get his marriage vows to his arranged wife-to-be, Victoria, he takes a walk in the forest to cool off, where he accidentally proposes to our corpse bride, Emily.
 The golden trio of Tim Burton, Johnny Depp, and Helena Bonham Carter made yet another gem with corpse bride.
 A detail I love about this is how much brighter and more vibrant the land of the dead is, and the message at the end is beautiful.

 Frankenweenie is Tim Burton’s take on Frankenstein, as when a young Victor’s (not the same Victor from Corpse Bride) dog passes away he succeeds in bringing him back, but at what cost.
-This movie is so bittersweet, and sad, but feels spoopy all the same.
+This Halloween movie isn’t scary but it is so bittersweet, sad, and might make you cry.

 6. The Rocky Horror Picture Show